johann-solo/oliveandmango.github.io/site/content/blog/2018-05-31-roasted-red-pepper-and-feta-dip.md

 ### Ingredients

-* 6oz or 1&frac14; cup crumbled feta
+* 6oz or 1&frac14; cup crumbled feta (I couldn't find my usual plain feta, this one had herbs)
 * 4 roasted red peppers.
 I used canned or in a jar, strained and seeds removed (check notes for roasting peppers)
 * &frac14; cup olive oil - more or less according to the consistency you like
 * &frac12; tsp of chili flakes